HeeZJee/mobile-flashcards/README.md

 # Mobile Flashcards

-Mobile Flashcards is a React Native app for both Android and iOS devices that allows you to create quiz and test knowledge.
+Mobile Flashcards is a React Native app for both Android and iOS devices that you to create flashcard decks to test yourself.

 It is created using modern technologies like React Native, Redux,  Expo, & React Navigation.